-Summary of responses to my article published July 25, 2018.
+Summary of responses on Brown County Matters to my article published July 25, 2018.
 GUEST OPINION: Tim J. Clark.
 Maple Leaf: Will more money be a recurring theme?

 Non-Supporters: The “Talking Points” from non-supporters of the process used to fast-track this project can be characterized by three Cs: Crony capitalism, Corruption, and Contempt for the citizens: